-Prerequisite(s): MA 170 - MA 180; Pre or Co-requisite(s): PS 131-132 or permission of instructor.
+Prerequisite(s): MA 180 Co-requisite(s): PS 131-132 or permission of instructor.

 CH 281 - Physical Chemistry II

 The principles of quantum mechanics are developed and illustrated by consideration of simple systems.
 The properties of atoms and molecules are explored and spectroscopy is presented as a tool for probing the properties of individual molecules.
 Statistical mechanics is introduced as a bridge between the microscopic quantum view and the macroscopic thermodynamic view.